jadounrahul/kartsnms/doc/Extensions/metrics/Graphite.md

 ## Graphite Configuration

-As LibreNMS updates its metrics every 5 minutes, the following addition to your storage-schemas.conf is suggested.
+As KartsNMS updates its metrics every 5 minutes, the following addition to your storage-schemas.conf is suggested.

 ```